-The four levers of power for the governor's office were identified by former veterans of the transition process.
-Sifting through various office operations, veterans of the process have observed that patterns emerge that fit neatly into four categories: people, programs, processes and pulpit.
+The six levers of power for the governor's office were identified by former veterans of the transition process.
+Sifting through various office operations, veterans of the process have observed that patterns emerge that fit neatly into six categories: people, programs, process, pulpit, preparedness and partnership.

 Thinking of the governor's office through this framework can help to simplify what can seem to be-and is-a complex network of operations and responsibilities.
-Boiled down to its essence, governing is really about selecting the people you will work with, developing solid processes for managing them and making decisions, managing and initiating the programs you have been tasked with overseeing and clearly and effectively communicating, through stories, about those programs.
+Boiled down to its essence, governing is really about selecting the people you will work with, developing solid processes for managing them and making decisions, managing and initiating the programs you have been tasked with overseeing, clearly and effectively communicating about your programs, making certain your state is prepared for emergencies, and partnering with your spouse to accomplish identified priorities.